Home » Emeralds: The Timeless Green Treasure of the Gemstone World

 ZimbabweSandawana MineIntense Green, Dark Green

-The World of Emeralds: Description, History, and Significance
+The World of Emerald: Description, History, and Significance

 Emeralds are not only valued for their vivid green color; they also carry a rich history and cultural significance in various civilizations.
 The name “emerald” is derived from the Greek word “smaragdus”, which means green.
 This gem has been associated with royalty, wisdom and fertility since ancient times.